jondeuce/DECAES.jl/docs/src/index.md

 X = \mathrm{argmin}_{x \ge 0} ||Cx - d||_2^2 + \mu||x||_2^2
 ```

-where $d$ is the signal decay data, $C$ is a matrix of exponential decay bases, and $\mu$ is a regularization parameter.
+where $d$ is the signal magnitude data, $C$ is a matrix of exponential decay bases, and $\mu$ is a regularization parameter.
-$C$ is constructed using the extended phase graph algorithm with stimulated echo correction and consists of bases with varying $T_2$ times.
+$C$ is constructed using the extended phase graph algorithm with stimulated echo correction, where each column consists of exponential bases with varying $T_2$ times.
 The output $X$ is the spectrum of (nonnegative) exponential decay times, interpreted physically as the distribution of $T_2$-times arising from the multi-echo signal.
 Through analysing the resulting $T_2$-distribution, one can separate the contribution due to the myelin water from the intra- and extra-cellular water and compute the MWF.